Based on MoneyGeek's scoring system, you can find the best insurance in Florida according to your type of home and the coverages you prioritize.

 Research Customer Service Reputations in Florida

 It can take time to research the customer service reputation of a service provider in Florida, which is why MoneyGeek did the work for you.
 Should you wish to locate a company that is not listed in our evaluation, simply look up the company's J.D.
-Power satisfaction score and NAIC complaint ratios in your state.
+Power satisfaction score and National Association of Insurance Commissioners (NAIC) complaint ratios in your state.
 You can also use Florida's Department of Insurance to make this task easier.

 Compare Quotes for Yourself